Microarchitectural Co-Optimization for Sustained Throughput of RISC-V Multi-Lane Chaining Vector Processors: Evaluation

-Fig.~\ref{fig:perf} compares the achieved performance of baseline Ara and Ara-Opt across all evaluated kernels.
-Overall, Ara-Opt delivers positive performance improvement on all workloads, indicating that the proposed optimizations are not limited to specific kernels, but can consistently improve the processor's realized throughput across different execution modes.
-Across all evaluated kernels, Ara-Opt achieves a geometric-mean speedup of approximately $1.33\times$ over baseline Ara.
-The largest gains are observed on scal, axpy, ger, and gemm, with speedups of about $2.41\times$, $1.60\times$, $1.52\times$, and $1.42\times$, respectively. symv, syrk, dwt, trsm, and spmv also achieve stable gains of about $1.18\times$--$1.26\times$.
-By contrast, dotp and gemv improve only modestly, by about $1.05\times$ and $1.06\times$, respectively.
+Fig.~\ref{fig:perf} compares the achieved performance of baseline Ara and Ara-Opt.
+Ara-Opt improves all evaluated kernels and achieves a geometric-mean speedup of approximately $1.33\times$, indicating that the proposed optimizations improve realized sustained throughput across different execution modes.
+The largest gains are observed on scal, axpy, ger, and gemm, with speedups of about $2.41\times$, $1.60\times$, $1.52\times$, and $1.42\times$, respectively. symv, syrk, dwt, trsm, and spmv achieve stable gains of about $1.18\times$--$1.26\times$, whereas dotp and gemv improve more modestly, by about $1.05\times$ and $1.06\times$, respectively.

-To further analyze the extent to which these performance gains reduce the gap to the ideal upper bound, Fig.~\ref{fig:gap} normalizes the measured performance of each kernel to the roofline-based ideal-performance bound.
+To evaluate how closely the performance gains approach the roofline-based performance bound~\cite{RooflineWilliams}, Fig.~\ref{fig:gap} normalizes the measured performance of each kernel to the roofline upper bound.
 The peak compute capability is set to \(P_{\mathrm{peak}} = 16\,\mathrm{GFLOPS}\), and the peak memory bandwidth is set to \(BW = 16\,\mathrm{GB/s}\).
-Accordingly, the ideal-performance bound of each kernel is defined as
+The ideal performance of each kernel is defined as

-The figure reports the fraction already attained by the baseline, the additional fraction recovered by Ara-Opt, and the remaining gap.
-Overall, Ara-Opt moves the operating points of most workloads closer to the roofline-based ideal-performance bound, although the benefit is clearly workload dependent.